 Next concert – news update

 After a long period of lockdown we’re excited to be making an appearance at this year’s Cambridge Summer Music Festival.
-Our programme’s called ‘Josquin: Master of the Notes‘ and we’ll be performing at the West Road Concert Hall on Sunday 25th July at 5pm.
+Our one-hour programme is called ‘Josquin: Master of the Notes‘ and we’ll be performing at the West Road Concert Hall on Sunday 25th July at 7:30pm.
 The conductor is Robert Hollingworth.
-Tickets will be going on sale shortly, and we’ll give you the link when they do.
+Tickets are available here.
 Come along and be reminded what attending a concert feels like!

 Due to the Coronavirus situation, Cambridge Early Music has postponed this year’s Festival of the Voice until the Autumn.
 We’ll perform our programme of Music from the New World (conducted by David Skinner) on Saturday 6th November.
 More details as they come in.